L.B. Landry College and Career Preparatory High School

-L.B.
-Landry College and Career Preparatory High School is a high school on the west bank of Orleans Parish in Algiers, New Orleans, Louisiana.
+L. B. Landry College and Career Preparatory High School is a charter high school on the west bank of Orleans Parish in Algiers, New Orleans, Louisiana.
+L. B. Landry High School, a secondary school in the Whitney area of Algiers, New Orleans, Louisiana, preceded it.

-The school opened in 2013 after the merger of L.B.
-Landry High School and O. Perry Walker College and Career Preparatory High School.
-It is named after Lord Beaconsfield Landry (1878–1934).
-The current nickname is the Charging Buccaneers, deriving from the O. Perry Walker's Chargers mascot and L.B.
-Landry's Buccaneers mascot.

 History

-L.B.
-Landry High School history

-L.B.
-Landry High School, was a secondary school in the Whitney area of Algiers, New Orleans, Louisiana.
-It was originally named after Lord Beaconsfield Landry (1878–1934), an African American activist, physician, and vocalist who lived in Algiers.

-The L.B.
-Landry School, originally an elementary school, opened on October 26, 1938.
+L. B. Landry School was named after Lord Beaconsfield Landry (1878–1934), an African American activist, physician, and vocalist who lived in Algiers.
+The L. B. Landry School, originally an elementary school, opened on October 26, 1938.
 In 1942, it became a high school.
 It also was the first high school in Louisiana to be named after an African-American.
 It was the first high school on the west bank of New Orleans to enroll African-Americans regardless of income level.
 In 1952, it became a joint junior/senior high school.
 The main building was destroyed by a fire in 1958 and was rebuilt in 1959.
 In 1969, an annex opened.
 It contained an assembly hall, a theater, and 22 classrooms.

 In 2005, Hurricane Katrina caused the school to close.
 The hurricane resulted in mold, rain, and wind-related damages in the school's building.
 Lentz said that there were few people who expected Landry to re-open.
 The architectural firm Eskew+Dumez+Ripple designed the new school.
 A 214000 sqft replacement campus, with a price tag of almost $54 million in federal disaster funds, was designed to withstand winds of up to 130 mi per hour, and solar panels are on the roof.
-The three story campus was built with two gymnasiums, a space for a health center, and an auditorium with 650 seats.
+The three-story campus was built with two gymnasiums, a space for a health center, and an auditorium with 650 seats.